rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 #### Multi-task

 Linux belongs to the family of time-sharing operating systems.
-It shares process time between several programs, switching from one to another in a transparent way for the user.
+It divides processing time between several programs, switching from one to another in a transparent way for the user.
 This implies:

-* Simultaneous execution of several programs
+* Simultaneous execution of several programs.
-* Distribution of CPU time by the scheduler
+* Distribution of CPU time by the scheduler.
-* Reduction of problems caused by a failed application
+* Reduction of problems caused by a failed application.
-* Reduced performance in the event of too many programs running
+* Reduced performance in the event of too many programs running.

 #### Multi-user

 The purpose of MULTICS was to allow several users to work from several terminals (screen and keyboard) from a single computer (very expensive at the time).
-Linux, inspired by this operating system, kept this ability to work with several users simultaneously and independently, each one having their own user account, memory space and access rights to files and software.
+Linux, inspired by this operating system, kept this ability to work with several users simultaneously and independently, each one having their own user account with memory space and access rights to files and software.

 #### Multi-processor